 It can perhaps be said that no one is more passionate about the sheep they raise than those individuals who belong to breed associations.
 From wool breeds to meat breeds and dual purpose breeds, fine wool breeds to long wool breeds, the list of breed associations – and their membership – is impressive.

 Sheep Genetics USA is a proactive and collaborative initiative focused on improving genetic tools to enhance profitability through measurable goals leading to long-term success.
 Sheep Genetics USA was created to empower all aspects of the U.S. sheep production system through advancing genetics.
-By enhancing our genetic selection techniques, we can bridge the strong traditions of our industry with the modern technologies and through an organized, collaborative, grassroots initiative, we can charge forward in unison for a stronger, sustainable future.

 The lists provided on this site are offered for the convenience of users for informational purposes only and are not intended as endorsement or recommendation.
 Please contact us to suggest additional listings or to report errors.

 - PRODUCER EDUCATION

-- Wool & Pelt
+- WOOL & PELT